haxetink/tink_web/basics/parameters.md

 # Parameters

-In HTTP, there are mainly two places to carry parameters, the query parameter and body parameters.
+In a HTTP request, parameters usually appear in three places:

+1. in the path section of the URL
+1. in the query section of the URL
+1. in the request body

 ## Path Parameters